 Stefanny Justinico Moreno was a fellow at CAROLA in 2022.
-She obtained her law degree from La Sabana University in Colombia and her master’s degree in International Law from the same university.
-She holds an LLM with a concentration in Law and Economic Development from Northeastern University School of Law as a Fulbright Scholar for the 2020-2021 cohort.
+She obtained her law degree from La Sabana University in Colombia and her mmaster’sdegree in International Law from the same university.
+She holds an LLM concentration in Law and Economic Development from Northeastern University School of Law as a Fulbright Scholar for the 2020-2021 cohort.
 Her work in international investment reform has included advising Colombia on alleged violations of foreign investors’ rights and human rights at the National Agency for Defense of the Colombian State.
-In addition, she has been part of Colombia’s delegation in the ICSID negotiations on the Rule Amendment process and in investment arbitration disputes.
-Before joining CAROLA, she worked at an international organization implementing a project financed by the US government addressing inequalities in Central America.
+In addition, she has been part of CColombia’sdelegation in the ICSID negotiations on the Rule Amendment process and investment arbitration disputes.
+Before joining CAROLA, she worked at an international organization implementing a project financed by the U.S. government addressing inequalities in Central America.

 Andrés Felipe Esteban Tovar was a Research Assistant at CAROLA in 2021, where he focused his research on investment arbitration in Latin America.
-He holds an LLM from Georgetown University Law Center as a John H. Jackson Scholar and was Fellow in the Institute of International Economic Law.
-He was also a graduate of the Masters in International Law program from Universidad de los Andes, Bogotá, Colombia.
-He has considerable experience representing Colombia in international dispute resolution proceedings, in addition to advising the government in a wide range of International Economic Law issues.
-He has been part of Colombia’s delegations at the WTO, the Andean Community proceedings and, more recently, in Investment Arbitration disputes before ICSID and PCA.
-At Universidad de los Andes, Universidad Surcolombiana and Universidad del Rosario in Colombia, he was an Adjunct Professor and lectured on international law, international economic law, and litigation before international courts and tribunals.
+He holds an LLM from Georgetown University Law Center as a John H. Jackson Scholar and was a Fellow of the Institute of International Economic Law.
+He also graduated from the Masters in International Law program at Universidad de Los Andes, Bogotá, Colombia.
+He has considerable experience representing Colombia in international dispute resolution proceedings and advising the government on various International Economic Law issues.
+He has been part of CColombia’sdelegations at the WTO, the Andean Community proceedings, and, more recently, in Investment Arbitration disputes before ICSID and PCA.
+At Universidad de Los Andes, Universidad Surcolombiana, and Universidad del Rosario in Colombia, he was an Adjunct Professor.
+He lectured on international law, international economic law, and litigation before international courts and tribunals.

 Juan Zavala, 2020-2021